NikolasKotsikos/uReview/README.md

 **Administrator User UX**

-* As an administrator I want to be able to easily delete any review.
+* As an administrator I want to easily moderate user posted contents.

-* As an administrator I want to be able to add new genres and platforms.

-* As an administrator I want to be able to delete existing genres and platforms.
+* As an administrator I want to be able to manage genres and platforms by adding new ones or deleting underused ones.

-* As an administrator I want to easily manage both categories from one screen.

  > **Note**: The user stories are tested in [testing.md](https://github.com/NikolasKotsikos/uReview/blob/master/testing.md).